zhxu33/cyberpunk2088/ProjectDocument.md

 ### Shop
 The shop opens after pressing `Confirm` on the Biker dialogue.
 There is a `Close` button on the top right corner which is used to exit the shop.
 It has a `Title` "Upgrades" and contains a `GridContainer` inside a `ScrollContainer` which is designed to format the `UpgradeItem` node automatically, and adds a scroll wheel incase the shop interface isn't big enough to fit all upgrades.

-The `UpgradeItem` node contains a upgrade name label, cost label, coin icon, and a button with transparent black background which can be clicked on to upgrade.
-In the interface script, `UpgradeItem` node is cloned based on the available upgrades in `stats.gd` and placed under the `GridContainer` to be formatted automatically.
+The `UpgradeItem` node contains a  upgrade name `Label`, `Cost` label, `CoinIcon`, and a `Button` with transparent black background which can be clicked on to upgrade.
+In the interface script, `UpgradeItem` node is cloned based on the available `upgrades` in `stats.gd` and placed under the `GridContainer`.

 ![alt text](images/jx/image-19.png)